Computer Science/STEAM Programs and Services

 4th Grade Maker Challenge

 All fourth grade classes participate in the annual Maker Challenge.
 In 2018, MCCSC partnered with IU Health and their new hospital build.
 Students could design a device to help a child with a disability, create a model of the children's space in the new hospital, or create a toy for a child in the hospital.
 Winners were chosen by a panel of judges from the MCCSC and IU Health in several categories including Best Presentation, Most Innovative, and Best Design.
-In 2019, MCCSC will partner with the City of Bloomington for an environmental challenge.
+In 2019, MCCSC is partnering with the City of Bloomington for an environmental challenge.
+Fourth graders will create a useful product using only recycled materials.
 For more information on the 4th Grade Maker Challenge, click here.
+In 2020, students partnered with The Mill and in 2021 they partnered with the IU School of Education, Eskanazi School of Art, Architecture, + Design, and Hoosier Hills Career Center to do My Machine.
+In 2022, the students partnered with Uplands Lean Network.

 6th Grade Programming Challenge

-GEMS is a free event open to all fifth and sixth grade girls in Monroe County.
+GEMS is an inclusive event open to all fifth and sixth grade students in Monroe County.
 Students can visit the career expo to see a variety of community STEM partners and then engage in exciting lessons with STEM professionals.
 The event is held annually in the spring.

 VEX Robotics Clubs